 - Weight gain around your middle

-Doctors don’t know all of the reasons why some women get PCOS.
+Doctors don’t know all of the reasons why some people get PCOS.

 If you have PCOS and your androgen levels are too high, you have higher odds for a number of complications.
-These can differ from woman to woman and include:
+These can differ from person to person and include: